Motorized bicycle: Other power sources

 Individuals have built bicycles powered by steam and air engines, and there are many known jet propelled bicycles.
 No large-scale manufacture of any of these is known (though jet-powered bicycles have been created by hobbyists, as seen in some homemade videos on websites such as Google Video and YouTube).

 Environmental effects

 The environmental effects of motorized bicycles vary according to the power source.
 Most electric bicycles are considered by some to be zero-emissions vehicles, as they emit no combustion byproducts.
-However, the environmental effects of electricity generation and power distribution from plants generating power from fossil fuels, as well as manufacturing and disposing of (limited life) high storage density batteries containing toxic materials must also be taken into account.
+However, the environmental effects of electricity generation and electric power distribution from plants generating power from fossil fuels, as well as manufacturing and disposing of (limited life) high storage density batteries containing toxic materials must also be taken into account.
 Older two stroke engines, commonly use in motorized bicycles powered by internal combustion engines often emitted more pollution than automobiles due to partial combustion of oil included in the fuel, but this is not the case with four-stroke or newer 2 stroke motor designs.